eugenia1984/english/b1-english-for-developers/3-learn-how-to-talk-about-past-activities.md

 For a negative answer, you would say `No, we haven't`.
 This clearly indicates that the action has not been done before.

+### Present Perfect Conitnuous

+The Present Perfect Continuous tense is used to **describe actions that started in the past and are still continuing or have recently stopped, often with an emphasis on the duration of the action**.

+It is formed using **have/has been + the present participle (verb ending in -ing)**.

+Example: `The navigation bar and the footer haven't been adapting well to smaller screens.`

 ---